Moses Cohen Henriques: Dutch colony in Brazil

 After the war, Henriques scouted the Portuguese colony of Pernambuco on the Brazilian coast.
 He did this as a spy, in preparation for a Dutch invasion.

 Henriques then went on to lead a Jewish contingent in Brazil as part of the Dutch invasion in 1630.
 He led a force of 3000 men, capturing the colony and turning it into a refuge for Jews during the subsequent Dutch rule.

-He was the uncle of Jocob Cohen, a financial adviser and personal secretary to Count Maurice of Nassau, and on the 9th February 1634 he wrote a letter to the Dutch West India Company in Amsterdam applying for permission to bring the first large organised group of Sephardi colonists to the Dutch colony in Brazil.
+He was the uncle of Jocob Cohen, a financial adviser and personal secretary to Count Maurice of Nassau, and on 9 February 1634 he wrote a letter to the Dutch West India Company in Amsterdam applying for permission to bring the first large organised group of Sephardi colonists to the Dutch colony in Brazil.
 The group arrived in 1635 and settled in Vila Velha on the island of Itamaracá.

 Henriques was instrumental in bringing a rabbi to the Dutch colony (Isaac Aboab da Fonseca), as well as building a mikvah and synagogue (the Kahal zur Israel synagogue in Recife, Dutch Brazil) - all firsts for the New World.
 However, in 1654, the Portuguese recaptured the nascent colony in the northern coast of Brazil, forcing Henriques and other Jews to flee from religious persecution.
 Aboab then returned to Amsterdam, but members of his community immigrated to North America and were among the founders of New Amsterdam, the Dutch settlement at the southern tip of Manhattan.
 In 1655, Jocob Cohen lived in Manhattan.